y3llowfellow/WebScraper/README.md

 This command will track 10 items, checking every 5000 milliseconds (5 seconds), and sending emails to `example@example.com`.
 Adjust the values as needed.

+## Licensing and Credits
+All credits go to Colin Shen and Cody Wang!